AV Survey Results 2019

 Respondents feel that AVs have the potential to reduce injuries and fatalities on our streets.
 72% said that AVs will significantly (38%) or slightly improve (34%) safety on the streets, with 13% thinking there will be no change.
 15% think that AVs will make our streets slightly (10%) or significantly worse (5%).

 However, there were also some comments revealing potential safety issues given the nuances of the street in question.
 A notable example of this involved Argo AI’s AVs on Railroad St in the Strip District.
 Railroad St is a low-vehicle street where, due to a lack of bike infrastructure in the Strip District, people on bikes often ride on in order to avoid the busy Smallman St, and one that Argo AI has been using as part of their testing route.
 There are two sets of tracks that cross the street at a severe angle, dangerous enough to warrant the City to install warning signs looking to instruct cyclists on how to properly cross the tracks, and as a warning to drivers to be careful because bikes will be making an unpredictable maneuver.
 In order to avoid crashing, people on bikes must approach the tracks as perpendicular as possible.
-We received comments from a few bicyclists about how an Argo AI vehicle passed them in such a way that they felt it prevented them from safely maneuvering over the tracks in their typical fashion.
-One of these instances, submitted to us via our SAVE form last summer, that if verified, resulted in a crash in which the rider suffered a broken arm according to the submission.
+We received comments from a few bicyclists about how AVs passed them in such a way that they felt it prevented them from safely maneuvering over the tracks in their typical fashion.
 It must be noted that, for years, there have been a numerous crashes involving bicyclists and these tracks both with and without cars in proximity to them.
-That said, it is still concerning that unique scenarios, or “edge cases,” like the example above may be more difficult for a computer to predict what the bicyclist’s intentions are than might a human driver.
+That said, it is still concerning that unique scenarios, or “edge cases,” like the example above may be more difficult for a computer to predict the bicyclist’s intentions than might a human driver.

 It’s worth mentioning here that after Elaine Herzberg was struck and killed by an Uber AV in Tempe, that company suspended on-street testing.
 During this time the other operators seemingly increased their testing.
 After March of 2018, most people’s interactions were with Argo AI, so naturally there were more overall comments, both positive and negative, towards this company as they became the dominant AV company on Pittsburgh’s streets in Uber’s absence.
 We still think it is necessary to relate these stories that we become aware of in the hopes that they can help inform public policy, and so companies can further delve into these instances and address any issues from their side.